Last updated on October 16, 2025

 Your commander, The Ur-Dragon, is one of the most important pieces of this deck’s puzzle.
 The ever-present 1-mana discount off dragons is so important and powerful.
 It helps reduce the need for mana ramp or acceleration and gives you consistent turn 3 and 4 plays regardless of your early game situation.

 It gets better, because The Ur-Dragon draws you cards whenever a dragon you control attacks and then lets you put a permanent on the battlefield from your hand.
-This is an incredible ability, especially when that permanent is powerful like Hellkite Tyrant.
+This is an incredible ability, especially when that permanent is powerful like Hellkite Tyrant or Ancient Silver Dragon.

 Early Game